List of As a Reincarnated Aristocrat, I'll Use My Appraisal Skill to Rise in the World episodes

 As a Reincarnated Aristocrat, I'll Use My Appraisal Skill to Rise in the World is an anime television series based on the a light novel series of the same name by Miraijin A. The story follow Ars Louvent, a salaryman who reincarnated in another world.
 He discovers that he also possesses the skill to appraise the talents and aptitudes of other people.
 With his special powers, Ars identifies and convinces powerful individuals who excel in various subjects.

 The television series adaptation was announced on May 9, 2023.
 It is produced by Studio Mother and directed by Takao Kato, with scripts written by Yasuhiro Nakanishi, character designs handled by Yūko Yahiro, and music composed by Kujira Yumemi.
 The series aired from April 7 to June 23, 2024, on the brand new Agaru Anime programming block on all JNN affiliates, including CBC and TBS.
-The opening theme song is "Blue Days" (ブルーデイズ) performed by True, while the ending theme song is "Finally" performed by Kana Hanazawa.
+The opening theme song is "Blue Days" (ブルーデイズ), performed by True, while the ending theme song is "Finally", performed by Kana Hanazawa.
 Crunchyroll streamed the series worldwide outside of East Asia.
-Medialink licensed the series in East (excluding China and Japan) and Southeast Asia and streamed it on Ani-One Asia's YouTube channel.
+Medialink licensed the series in East (excluding China and Japan) and Southeast Asia for streaming on Ani-One Asia's YouTube channel.

 Following the final episode of the first season, a second season was announced, which aired from September 29 to December 22 of the same year, on the same programming block.
-The opening theme song is "Skillawake" (stylized in all-caps) performed by PassCode, while the ending theme song is "Familiar" performed by Yuki Tanaka.
+The opening theme song is "Skillawake" (Note: stylized in all-caps), performed by PassCode, while the ending theme song is "Familiar", performed by Yuki Tanaka.

-A third season was announced after the airing the final episode of the second season.
+Following the final episode of the second season, a third season was announced.
+Produced by GeyeG Pictures, the season premiered on September 27, 2026, on the same programming block.
+The opening theme song is "Still Water", performed by Rico Sasaki, while the ending theme song is "Hibi o Koete" (日々を越えて), performed by Akuruyo no Hitsuji.